 "Being able to travel independently using public transportation is critical to the physical and mental health of many veterans with disabilities," said McKnight (D-Hudson).
 "This new law rightfully will eliminate discrepancies in what constitutes a disability during the process of determining eligibility for fare reduction and acknowledge that all disabled veterans have made a sacrifice worthy of commendation."

 "Veterans throughout New Jersey have given so much for the sake of this nation's freedom," said Benson (D-Mercer/Middlesex).
 "By making a minor correction to state law, New Jersey can honor those who put their country above everything."

-For the purposes of the bill, a disabled veteran is any veteran who is eligible to be compensated for a service-connected disability from war service by the VA or who receives, or is entitled to receive, equivalent compensation for a service-connected disability which arises out of military or naval service and who has submitted sufficient evidence of the record of disability incurred in the line of duty to the Adjutant General of the New Jersey Department of Military and Veterans' Affairs.
+Under the new law, a disabled veteran is any veteran who is eligible to be compensated for a service-connected disability from war service by the VA or who receives, or is entitled to receive, equivalent compensation for a service-connected disability which arises out of military or naval service and who has submitted sufficient evidence of the record of disability incurred in the line of duty to the Adjutant General of the New Jersey Department of Military and Veterans' Affairs.

-The measure gained unanimous approval from both houses of the legislature.
+The bill gained unanimous approval from both houses of the legislature.